ShikoteiCoding/OMLSP/README.md

 The engine continuously fetches, transforms, and routes data asynchronously using Trio , with channels acting as internal communication streams (similar to Go channels).

+## What OMSL doesn't have

+- Streaming joins. i.e multiple upstream (join with 1 lookup is possible)
+- Failover recovery
+- Stateful tasks

 ## Examples
 Basic example, this table will call every 60s the endpoint of httbin for GET method and store the url inside a 'url' column.